-This policy sets out the framework for a clear and consistent assessment of the overall performance of all staff, including the Headteacher, and for supporting their development within the context of our plan for improving educational provision and other goals along with the performance, and standards expected.
+This policy sets out our framework for a clear and consistent assessment of the overall performance of all our employees, including senior leaders, and for supporting their development within the context of our plan for improving educational provision and other goals, along with the performance and standards expected.
 It also sets out the arrangements that will apply when employees fall below the levels of competence that are expected of them.

-This policy applies to the Headteacher, all teachers and all support staff employed by Bedwell Primary School, except those on contracts of less than one term, those undergoing induction (eg. ECTs) and those who are subject to a formal capability process.
+This policy applies to all employees except those on contracts of less than one term, those undergoing induction (ie., ECTs) and those who are subject to a formal capability process.

-Appraisal is intended to be a supportive and developmental process designed to ensure that all staff have the skills and support they need to carry out their role effectively.
-It will help to ensure that staff are able to continue to improve their professional practice and to develop.
+The appraisal process is intended to be a supportive and developmental process, designed to ensure that all employees have the skills and support they need to carry out their role effectively, and continue to improve in their personal and professional practice.